 Return to Sorrento in the evening.

-Enjoy an afternoon guided 3-hour tour of Naples by bus to see the above sites, as well as the historic Spaccanapoli street and other top landmarks.
+Enjoy an afternoon guided three-hour tour of Naples by bus to see the above sites, as well as the historic Spaccanapoli Street and other top landmarks.

 Day 8: Free Day in Naples